rsookram/srs/README.md

 - Export saved data to a file on your device (and import later)
 - Follows [low-key Anki](https://refold.la/roadmap/stage-1/a/anki-setup/)
 - Auto-suspends cards that are known well enough (the next interval is > 1 year)
+- Data is stored locally
+- Requires no permissions
+- Small app (< 2 MB)

 ## Technologies